 Pinning blame on participants is pointless when project goals are flawed.
-For example, the goals may be entirely savings-focussed and not follow through on what to do with the windfall.
-At other times realisation targets may be in place, but nobody appointed to recycle the benefits back into the organization.
+For example, the goals may be entirely savings-focused and not follow through on what to do with the windfall.
+At other times realisation targets may be in place, but nobody appointed to recycle the benefits back into the organisation.
 This is why a Benefits Realisation Framework needs to look beyond the project manager’s role.

 Realisation Management in Practice

 If the project framework does not look beyond the project manager’s role, then it is over when it reaches its own targets – and can even run the risk of being an event that feeds entirely off itself.
 In order to avoid a project being a means to its own end, this first phase must culminate with handover to a benefits realisation custodian.

 An example of this might be a project to centralise facilities that is justified in terms of labour savings.
 The project manager’s job is to build the structure.
 Someone else needs to rationalise the organisation.

 In conclusion, the Benefits Realisation Framework is a useful way of ensuring a project does not only achieve its internal goals, but also remains a focus of management attention because of its extended, tangible benefits.